 If a tax professional prepares your complete tax return, only the fees you pay for preparation and filing of Schedule C and its related forms are deductible as business expenses.
-The other fees you pay for preparation of your personal return may be deducted on Schedule A if you itemize deductions.
+The other fees you pay for preparation of your personal return may be deducted on Schedule A if you itemize deductions, but are not included on Line 17.